tuhrig/tuhrig.github.io/_posts/2023/2023-01-10-monitoring-latency-in-a-microservice-architecture.md

 ## Measuring latency

-Steffen implemented a microservice (called _Chronos_) to measure the time between two points in the system (_ERP_ and _search index_).
+Steffen implemented a microservice (called _[Chronos](https://en.wikipedia.org/wiki/Chronos)_) to measure the time between two points in the system (_ERP_ and _search index_).
-The service received all incoming data simultaneously to the regular system.
+The service receives all incoming data simultaneously to the regular system.
-Based on a sampling algorithm it decided which request should be taken for measurement:
+Based on a sampling algorithm it decides which request should be taken for measurement:

 - A fixed list of IDs
 - Every tenth or hundredth request
+- A certain quota (for example 100 per 5 minutes)
 - ...

-The service then measured the time until the data arrives in the search index.
+The service then measures the time until the data arrives in the search index.
-It did so by actively polling the search index until it returned the expected data.
+It does so by actively polling the search index until it returnes the expected data.

 This approach gave us a couple of advantages: